VITObelgium/URGENT_RiskManagementToolbox/README.md

 just install-thread-release
 ```

-Both variants install Python 3.12 runtime deps via `uv`; the Docker option also installs and verifies Docker.
+Both variants install Python 3.12 runtime deps via `pixi`; the Docker option also installs and verifies Docker.
 Pre-commit hooks are set up by the recipes.

 ---